-Deputy Headteacher – Miss Jodie Cope
+Acting Headteacher – Miss Jodie Cope

-Before joining Ash Green Primary School in January 2015, I was Assistant Headteacher and later Acting Headteacher at a single form entry School in Staffordshire.
+Before joining Ash Green Primary Academy in January 2015, I was Assistant Headteacher and later Acting Headteacher at a single form entry School in Staffordshire.
 During my time here, we relentlessly raised the achievement for all children; this was evident by our children making the most progress in Staffordshire between the ages of seven and eleven.
 Nationally we were in the top 1% of schools for Value Added.

-Assistant Headteacher – Miss Alice Worthington
+Acting Deputy Headteacher – Miss Alice Worthington

-I initially joined Ash Green as English Lead in September 2016.
+I joined Ash Green as English Lead, in September 2016.
 Since then, I have worked relentlessly to drive school improvement both inside and outside of the classroom, predominantly in Year 6.
-I have had the pleasure of working alongside a number of year 6 cohorts and take great pride in many of the achievements, that as a team, our children have been able to celebrate.
+I have had the pleasure of working alongside a number of year 6 cohorts and take great pride in many of the achievements, that as a team, our staff and children have been able to celebrate.
 A highlight of my time in Year 6, was 98% of our Year 6 cohort in 2018, achieving the expected standard in Reading.

 I have an unwavering belief that every child, no matter what their journey, given the right support and opportunity, is capable of making accelerated progress and achieving their best ‘me’.
 Teaching and inspiring young minds is at the forefront of everything I do, and I feel so lucky that every day I am in a position to directly impact upon our pupils.